ryanhellyer/offline/readme.txt

 1. Upload the complete 'offline' folder to the '/wp-content/plugins/' directory OR install via the plugin installer
 2. Activate the plugin through the 'Plugins' menu in WordPress
 4. And yer done!

+If you would like every publicly visible page or post (doesn't include archives) to be cached whenever someone visits any page on your site, please add the following to your <code>wp-config.php</code> file <code>define( 'OFFLINE_CACHE_EVERYTHING', true );</code>.

+Support for Application Cache is deprecated on insecure origins, so you should use https.

+Note that the plugin does not cache files which are referenced within other files.
+So for example, images referenced within CSS or JS files do not get cached.
+There is a filter <code>offline_cache</code> which can be used for adding additional files if necessary (requires some coding knowledge to use).

+Server must be able to do http request to itself.

+This plugin will only cache the first 100 pages it finds.

+Logged in users are never cached.
+To cache a page, the user must log out of WordPress first.

 Visit the <a href="https://geek.hellyer.kiwi/products/offline/">Offline Plugin page</a> for more information, or checkout <a href="http://offline-demo.hellyer.kiwi/">the offline demo</a>.